 Who are the biggest names in U.S. sports wagering?
 Chances are they’re the ones that are most familiar or with the most recognition, which generally leads to greater availability:

 Sports Wagering Provider and Percentage of Market Share (as of winter 2021):

 - BetMGM 10.8%

-That leaves another 5% or so of the market to split among others, including Barstool Sportsbook, which some predict will become a bigger player in time.
+That leaves another 5% or so of the market to split among others, including Barstool Sportsbook and Bet365, which some predict will become bigger players in time.